-- The Commission developed an overall set of transportation performance measures which are monitored annually-and reported annually in the Commission's Annual Report-beginning in 2010, and will be compared to historic data if available. - Provision of support to local units of government in the adoption of the long-range transportation plan.
-Monitoring and documentation of the progress of implementation of the plan. - During 2016, Commission staff will work with WisDOT in the development of performance measures and targets relating to vehicular crash fatalities and serious injuries, highway condition, highway system performance/congestion, vehicular emissions, and truck freight movement. - During 2016, the Commission intends to continue implementing its ongoing process for public participation in the land use and transportation planning and plan implementation work efforts.
+- The Commission developed an overall set of transportation performance measures which are monitored annually-and reported annually in the Commission's Annual Report beginning in 2010, and will be compared to historic data if available. - Provision of support to local units of government in the adoption of the long-range transportation plan.
+Monitoring and documentation of the progress of implementation of the plan. - During 2017, the Commission intends to continue implementing its ongoing process for public participation in the land use and transportation planning and plan implementation work efforts.
 This will involve meetings, surveys, and assessment or information activities of many types of continued broadening citizen participation as the work of securing adoption and implementation of the regional land use and transportation system plans moves forward.
 Specific major work efforts will center around county visioning workshops and a regional visioning forum focusing on the design year 2050 regional land use and transportation system plans, continuing to provide assistance regarding the town officials' training workshops and certificate program of education in planning and zoning issues, which program was piloted in Waukesha County; the conduct of additional town and village surveys to further assemble an emerging picture of public preference for integration into the planning process; the continued expansion of the land use education program for students, including the development of resource materials and associated teacher training; the augmentation of youth education units on land use and transportation planning; and the coordination of assistance to the Southeastern Area Land and Water Conservation Association and other groups relative to work with the Commission on land use, transportation, and related matters pertaining to environmental quality.
-The work effort will also include responses to the requests of local officials, students, and other interested citizens; the development and refinement of needed audiovisual materials; and the continued publication and distribution of the "Plan on It!" fact sheet series, as well as brochures, newsletter or magazine articles, white papers, and other public informational materials essential to ensuring that the general public is educated and involved in the planning and programming processes. - During 2016, the Commission intends to hold quarterly meetings of the Environmental Justice Task Force.
+The work effort will also include responses to the requests of local officials, students, and other interested citizens; the development and refinement of needed audiovisual materials; and the continued publication and distribution of the "Plan on It!" fact sheet series, as well as brochures, newsletter or magazine articles, white papers, and other public informational materials essential to ensuring that the general public is educated and involved in the planning and programming processes. - During 2017, the Commission intends to hold quarterly meetings of the Environmental Justice Task Force. - It is anticipated that in 2017, the Commission will need to do conformity analyses attendant to VISION2050 and the 2017-2020 Transportation Improvement Program.
+The Commission will be the lead agency in the development of the conformity analyses, working with the appropriate State and Federal transportation and environmental agencies. - In 2017, work will be completed with regard to the documentation of the congestion management process long integrated into the Commission's transportation plan development process. - In 2017, Commission staff will initiate work on a feasibility study of bus-on-shoulder use as a potential way to increase the reliability of transit service within congested corridors and to encourage transit use by the public.
+Work in 2017 would include the creation of an advisory committee to guide the study effort, the development of a scope of work, and the conduct of the study.